ycheng14799/PaperUtility/README.md

 ![Heatmap](https://raw.githubusercontent.com/ycheng14799/PaperUtility/master/heatmapExample.png)
 The graph compares products for each attribute.
 The darker the color of a cell, the more positive votes its "row product" received when compared to its "column product".

+All the remaining graphs were also pushed to the GitHub repository.